JerryHol/bhconfig/README.md

   - unhide greater mana and health potions if filter level over 0 (M4 and HP4)
   - fixed description for greater and super mana and health potions
   - added item description for  2os exceptional Spears or Polearms - Strength runeword
-  - added tp scrolls, id scrolls, and keys to be hidden if filtlvl=3
+  - added tp scrolls, id scrolls, and keys to be hidden if filtlvl=3 (remove // to use these lines)
   - Certain useless Rare weapons hidden on filtlvl=2 (non eth only)
   - potion filter sectioned and clarrified for customizability